 There are a handful: Nao Atlantic Food Experience, San Ho and Maresia Gastro Space, which is subdivided into Maresia the Roof and Maresia the Restaurant (open Tuesday–Saturday).
 Breakfast – a feast of largely local products – is served in Nao, which helpfully remains a (seafood-stocked, Mediterranean) buffet-style operation for dinner.
 The rooftop Maresia Gastro Space is manned by the marvellously monikered Padrón brothers (no relation to the piquant green peppers starring in a tapas selection near you), who offer fine-dining with a side order of sunset in the evening and creative poolside sustenance by day.
 The sea-facing San Ho serves Japanese and Peruvian fusion food; don’t miss the tiger’s-milk ceviche washed down with a lairy wasabi martini (booking is recommended; closed Tuesdays and Wednesdays).
 If your stomach’s still roving, there are a few more options open to guests over the road at Royal Hideaway Corales Suites, including a gelateria.
 Lunch is served at the pool bars.

 There are four, including Nao the Bar by one of the pools, which keeps guests hydrated from 10.30am until 11pm.
 Maresia the Roof has a bar by the rooftop infinity pool; it’s open from 10.30am until midnight.
 Food is served in both bars from noon until 5.30pm.
-The other two are Starfish and Alice, at the family-friendly sister hotel Royal Hideaway Corales Suites.
+The third is Starfish, at the family-friendly sister hotel Royal Hideaway Corales Suites.